-Our health care assistants have an essential role within our nursing teams to provide high quality, compassionate care and support to patients and their families.
+Our health care support workers have an essential role within our nursing teams to provide high quality, compassionate care and support to patients and their families.
 This is an opportunity to make a difference whether you are looking for a change in career or at the start of your career.

-In this dedicated website you can find out more information about the Health Care Assistant role, and about the Trust.
+In this dedicated website you can find out more information about the Health Care Support Worker role, and about the Trust.

 The COVID Pandemic has been a challenging time for all of us, but it has also given us some moments of great reflection.
 Here at Ashford and St Peter's we are all really proud to be part of the NHS and to be part of a Trust that aims to provide a high quality patient experience and to be an excellent place to work for all staff.

-We are currently recruiting for health care assistants at St Peter's Hospital in Chertsey, Ashford Hospital in Ashford Surrey and the Bradley Unit at Woking Community Hospital.
+We are currently recruiting for Health Care Support Workers at St Peter's Hospital in Chertsey, Ashford Hospital in Ashford Surrey and the Bradley Unit at Woking Community Hospital.

-There are also opportunities to register with our Trust's Bank Service as a Healthcare Assistant - previous experience is essential.
+There are also opportunities to register with our Trust's Bank Service as a Health Care Support Worker - previous experience is essential.
 When you are ready to apply, you will find the links to the current vacancies on NHS Jobs further down this page.

 When we receive your application we will be in touch to invite you to our next assessment day where you will meet some of the colleagues you will be working with at Team ASPH.
 We will ask you to take basic numeracy and literacy assessments and an interview - due to Covid we have been holding these virtually, we hope to resume on site events depending on lockdown rules at the time.